Mumbai Theatre Guide

 Metaphors of sleep, insomnia, nightmare and awakening dominate the play, as the characters recover fragments of their personalities while trying to piece together some sense of a lost world and destroyed relationships.
 From the inarticulacy of circling discussion, meandering, malingering and cross talk, there develops a portrait of a society destroyed by a violence it has turned against its own.

-Upcoming shows for Three Short Plays by Ranjit Hoskote in Mumbai
+Three Short Plays by Ranjit Hoskote Play Schedule(s)

 No upcoming shows.